-- A baseline noise floor measurement should be taken prior to measuring a DUT.
-The baseline measurement should be made with the same power levels at the internal mixer in order to accurately reflect the noise floor of the system when the DUT is being measured. - As a general rule, RF cable lengths in the RF and LO paths should be equal.
+- A baseline noise floor measurement should be taken prior to measuring a DUT. - As a general rule, RF cable lengths in the RF and LO paths should be equal.
 Both paths must remain as close to the same length as possible otherwise the source will not cancel as effectively and this can degrade the measurement. - A low noise fixed frequency source is recommended for additive measurements.
 If source phase noise is high enough above the DUT phase noise this can affect the source cancellation and degrade the measurement. - Greatest measurement sensitivity is achieved with a +16dBm LO power level at internal mixer.